ucdavis-bioinformatics-training/2025-June-RNA-Seq-Analysis/data_reduction/03-counts_mm.md

     And now you have a raw counts file that has a count for every gene, per sample.
 You will use this file for the next step, which is analysis in R.

-1. Transfer rnaseq_workshop_counts.txt and samples.txt to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work],
+1. The alignment exercise and the above exercise to generate the counts table used a subset of the original data.
+But we are goint to transfer the counts table generated using the full data set and samples.txt to your computer using scp or winSCP, or copy/paste from cat [sometimes doesn't work],

     In Mac/Linux, users can use scp.
 Windows users use WinSCP.
 In a new shell session on my laptop. **NOT logged into tadpole.
 Replace my [your_username] with your username.**

     ```bash
     mkdir -p ~/rnaseq_workshop
     cd ~/rnaseq_workshop
-    scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/[your_username]/rnaseq_example/03-Counts/rnaseq_workshop_counts.txt .
+    scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/Data/rnaseq_workshop_counts.txt .
     scp [your_username]@tadpole.genomecenter.ucdavis.edu:/share/workshop/mrnaseq_workshop/[your_username]/rnaseq_example/samples.txt .
     ```